nestybox/sysbox/docs/user-guide/storage.md

 For Sysbox Enterprise Edition (Sysbox-EE):

-1. Sysbox-EE assigns exclusive user-ID and group-ID mapping to each container.
+1. Sysbox-EE assigns exclusive user-ID and group-ID mappings to each container.

-    This presents a problem for bind mount ownership in host's where shiftfs is not supported, because the host admin can't tell what host IDs will be assigned to the container (and therefore can't tell what ownership should the bind-mounted files have).
+    This presents a problem for bind mount ownership in hosts where shiftfs is not supported, because the host admin can't tell what host IDs will be assigned to the container (and therefore can't tell what ownership should the bind-mounted files have).